sergiocarracedo/blog/content/blog/2024/2024-08-18-semicolons-in-js/index.md

 ## Conclusion
-I think there are good arguments in both positions, and I guess the most conventional and extended position is to use semicolons, but I wanted to provide a different point of view about it, and I feel very comfortable not using them, but I have not big issues working with our without semicolons, it's not a blocking or an annoying thing
+I think there are good arguments in both positions, and I guess the most conventional and extended position is to use semicolons in JS, but in TS seems very extended to don't use them.
+I think both positions are valid, but maybe you can spend a few minutes to think about that and what do you prefer.

+I feel very comfortable not using them, but in any case I have not big issues working with or without semicolons, it's not a blocking or an annoying thing.

 I don´t want to create a flame, flames are unuseful, just to know the different opinions.

 What do you use and/or prefer?
 Please let me know in the comments